hellopipu/unet_plus/README.md

 　　　　　　　　　　　　　　x3 　→　 x
 　　　　　　　　　　　　　　　↘　↗
 　　　　　　　　　　　　　　　　x4
-Notice: For ease of drawing , I have omitted some of the connections ,such as x1 to x12
+Notice: For ease of drawing , I have omitted some of the connections ,including x2 to x , x1 to x12 , x1 to x , x11 to x